-POPSICLES - Maybe - Creditable if homemade from full- strength juice.
+POPSICLES - Perhaps - Creditable if homemade from full- strength juice.
 Record as homemade fruit-sicles, or juice-sicles and include the kind of juice.
 Commercial popsicles are not creditable.

-POP-TARTS (& OTHER TOASTER BREAKFAST PRODUCTS) - Yes- May be credited as a bread alternate at breakfast or snack only.
+POP-TARTS (& OTHER TOASTER BREAKFAST PRODUCTS) - Yes- May be credited as a bread alternate at breakfast or snack only if made with enriched flour or whole grains.
 For unfrosted toaster pastry use Group D. For frosted, use Group E. No more than two dessert-type items should be served per week.